Constructive Tensorial Group Field Theory II: The $U(1)-T^4_4$ Model: Bounds and convergence

 Denoting $\textbf{Y}_{mm^{\prime}}:=Y_{\mathfrak{V}(m)\mathfrak{V}(m^{\prime}})\delta_{j_mj_{m^{\prime}}}$, and taking into account that this matrix is symmetric, the previous Gaussian integral turns to the more familiar form:

 Defining:

-and taking into account what the authors of \cite{MLVE} have called the \textit{hard core constraint inside each blocks}, meaning that the integral \ref{inttrans} vanishes if two vertices belong to the same Bosonic block $\mathfrak{V}$ with the same scale attribution, they write \ref{inttrans} as:
+and taking into account what the authors of \cite{MLVE} have called the \textit{hard core constraint inside each blocks}, meaning that the integral \eqref{inttrans} vanishes if two vertices belong to the same Bosonic block $\mathfrak{V}$ with the same scale attribution, they write \eqref{inttrans} as:

 where the sum runs over the $2^k$ ways to exchange the upper and lower indices, and $k:=|\mathcal{F}_F|$ is the cardinal of the Fermionic forest, and the first product implements the hard core constraint.
-For our purpose, the following result, for which a proof can be found in \cite{MLVE}, is important: \begin{lemma} Due to the positivity of the covariance $\textbf{Y}$, for any $\{m_i\}$ and $\{p_i\}$ the minor $\textbf{Y}_{m_1,...,m_k}^{p_1,...,p_k}$ defined in \ref{minor} satisfies:
+For our purpose, the following result, for which a proof can be found in \cite{MLVE}, is relevant to achieve the fermionic bound: \begin{lemma} Due to the positivity of the covariance $\textbf{Y}$, for any $\{m_i\}$ and $\{p_i\}$ the minor $\textbf{Y}_{m_1,...,m_k}^{p_1,...,p_k}$ defined in \eqref{minor} satisfies:

 \end{lemma}